 100% energy is applied to multiple workpieces by changing the reflection angle with the mirror of the timesharing unit without splitting single laser light.
 This welding method for multiple workpieces is called "timesharing."

 For example, if when the number of deliveries is 3, laser light is irradiated once each from 3 optical fibers.
-Up to 4 deliveries are available for this laser equipment at timesharing.
+Up to 6 deliveries are available for ML-2450A at timesharing; up to 3 deliveries for ML-2451A.